WillBrubaker/awesome-surveys/README.md

 ### After Installation: ###

-* Once activated, your admin menu will have an item labeld "WtWM Plugins", that item has 3 submenus that should be self-explanatory
+* Once activated, your admin menu will have an item labeld "WtWM Plugins", that item has a submenu item called "Awesome Survyes", this is where you can configure build your surveys & view their results.

+* Rejoice in how amazingly easy it is to create and publish surveys.

 ## Frequently Asked Questions ##